MicrosoftDocs/visualstudio-docs/docs/profiling/performance-tools-on-windows-8-and-windows-server-2012-applications.md

  [Collecting tier interaction (TIP) data](#BKMK_Collecting_tier_interaction__TIP__data)

-##  <a name="BKMK_Profiling_Windows_Store_apps_from_the_Visual_Studio_IDE"></a> Collecting data on Windows Store apps from the Visual Studio IDE
+##  <a name="BKMK_Profiling_Windows_Store_apps_from_the_Visual_Studio_IDE"></a> Collecting data on UWP apps from the Visual Studio IDE
- When you profile a Windows Store app that is written in JavaScript and HTML 5, you collect instrumentation data for the JavaScript code.
-When you profile a Windows Store app or component that is written in Visual C++, Visual C#, or Visual Basic, you collect sampling data for the native and managed code.
+ When you profile a UWP app that is written in JavaScript and HTML 5, you collect instrumentation data for the JavaScript code.
+When you profile a UWP app or component that is written in Visual C++, Visual C#, or Visual Basic, you collect sampling data for the native and managed code.
 You can profile your app locally or on a remote machine.

- These profiling features and options are not supported when profiling Windows Store apps:
+ These profiling features and options are not supported when profiling UWP apps:

 -   Profiling JavaScript apps using the sampling method.